-Addict tendencies started as a child, the root cause yet to truly be uncovered.
 I can pinpoint causes and shifts in my relationship to food based on life events, for the most part leading to full on bingeing.
 Parents divorce, moving away from friends and family, working a stressful job, not knowing what I was meant to do, feelings of depression, feeling alone.

 Controlling and binging seemed to be my full time occupation and my part time job was trying to solve the issue.

 The time wasted, overload of negative emotions felt, guilt, self loathing and hate could only be given purpose by seeking the solution and spreading it to anyone in need.
 Enter nutrition school, they’re bound to teach the solution there?
 Useful information but still no real explanation for what I had dealt with my entire life.

 In a quest to get more answers I went on to become a life coach, NLP practitioner, Akashic Record reader..

 So you’d think by now I have the fix?
 Not exactly.
 As I’ve learned these habits, the way we have been operating since children do not change overnight.